lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Sometimes structured information is very useful and functional (STEM).
 - Sometimes structured information abstractions are a recreational luxury for whim.

-## empty placeholders in process reification illusions and goal reification illusions
+## Empty placeholders in process reification illusions and goal reification illusions
 - empty placeholder abstractions are not project goals or project processes for achieving goals
 - adding more empty placeholder abstractions does not fill existing empty placeholder abstractions